ADVISORI Logo

 Why should we choose Advisori as our CRA consultant rather than a large consulting firm?

-Choosing the right CRA consulting partner is a strategic decision, as implementation is complex and deadlines are tight.
+Choosing the right CRA consulting partner is strategically important, as implementation is complex and deadlines are tight.
 Large consulting firms such as KPMG, Deloitte, or PwC offer broad capacity, but have structural disadvantages when it comes to CRA implementation.
-With Advisori, you gain a partner that combines the advantages of both worlds.
+With Advisori, you get a partner that combines the advantages of both worlds.
 First: specialized expertise rather than a generalist approach.
-While large consultancies treat CRA as one of hundreds of topics, cybersecurity and regulatory compliance are our core business.
+While large consulting firms treat CRA as one of hundreds of topics, cybersecurity and regulatory compliance is our core business.
 Our consultants work with the relevant standards and regulations on a daily basis – not just occasionally.
-We have deep technical expertise in SSDLC, security testing, and penetration testing, which is essential for practical CRA implementation.
-Second: speed and personal attention.
+We have in-depth technical expertise in SSDLC, security testing, and penetration testing, which is essential for practical CRA implementation.
+Second: speed and personal support.
 With around

 150 employees, we are large enough for complex projects, yet lean enough for short decision-making paths.
 Your points of contact are senior experts who directly manage your project – not junior consultants working from a handbook.
-The result: faster implementation, more pragmatic solutions, and better value for money.
+The result: faster implementation, more pragmatic solutions, and a better price-performance ratio.
 Third: the unique combination of CRA, NIS2, and DORA from a single source.
-Most consultancies treat each regulation as a separate project with its own teams.
+Most consulting firms treat each regulation as a separate project with its own teams.
 At Advisori, you receive an integrated team that actively exploits synergies and avoids duplication of effort.
 Fourth: technological innovation.
-Our own AI platform for compliance monitoring enables continuous oversight of your CRA conformity – not just a point-in-time snapshot.
+Our own AI platform for compliance monitoring enables continuous monitoring of your CRA conformity – not just a snapshot.
 Fifth: demonstrated quality.
 Our certifications in accordance with ISO 27001, 9001, and

 14001 demonstrate that we practice the standards we implement at our clients.
 We do not merely advise on information security – we practice it.
 Arrange a no-obligation initial consultation and see our approach for yourself.